witted-docker/zprbuild/README.md

 - `crossarm-minimal`: includes every lib needed to crossbuild a project based on core/zeromq.
 Just cpp and python support.
 - `crossarm`: support for cpp, python, golang and nim
+- `crossarm64-nvidia`: includes every lib needed to crossbuild a project based on core/zeromq.
+Just cpp and python support.
+Works with NVIDIA Jetson TX2.

 Extend as needed, for example:
 ```Dockerfile
 FROM witted/zprbuild:crossarm